julez-dev/chatuino/doc/SETTINGS.md

 ### Graphic emotes

 Chatuino can display rendered images and animated images as twitch emotes using the Kitty Graphics Protocol.
 This protocol is implemented by the Kitty and some other terminals. **However** it uses the [Unicode placeholder method](https://sw.kovidgoyal.net/kitty/graphics-protocol/#unicode-placeholders) which as of right now is only implemented by Kitty.
+It's also works with Ghostty, but sadly animated emotes are displayed as static images.

-Right now this feature is **only** available in Kitty terminals on Unix platforms.
+Right now this feature is **only** available in Kitty and Ghostty terminals on Unix platforms.
 This may change in the future.

 #### Drawbacks and workarounds